16.1 Introduction

 Learning Objectives

-- Explain how community resources help support the health needs of the members of the community
+- Identify available resources for the health needs of the community

 Most of your nursing education journey has likely focused on caring for clients in hospitals and long-term care settings.
 However, nurses also serve important roles in promoting the health and wellness of communities.
 Throughout history, nurses have served in public health roles and collaborated with community organizations to support health services.
 Florence Nightingale, the founder of modern nursing, advocated for two foundational components of community health nursing: health promotion and disease prevention.[1]
 Examples of current community health initiatives include public educational health sessions, blood pressure screenings, immunization clinics, and crisis intervention related to mental health care.
 See Figure 16.1[2] for an image of a community blood pressure screening.